-Nasdaq futures lead stock drop, Pfizer, CVS boost outlooks
+Nasdaq leads stock drop, Pfizer, CVS buck selling

 87% of U.S. companies have beaten profit estimates

-U.S. stock futures slipped in early trading as investors digested a fresh batch of corporate earnings.
+U.S. stocks slipped in early trading as investors digested a fresh batch of corporate earnings.

-Nasdaq futures led the declines falling nearly 1%, while S&P and Dow futures also dropped as of 8 AM ET.

-For tech, Tuesday may mark the second day of selling, even as the Dow and S&P posted gains, as investors piled into cyclical stocks and out of higher growth names.
+The Nasdaq Composite paced the declines down over 1% led by Tesla and AMD.

 |Ticker